 09 of 10

 Looking for a simple carrier?
-This one is unique and clever!
-Using a square of quilted fabric and D rings you can create this great casserole carrier.
+This one is unique and clever, made using a square of quilted fabric and D rings.

 10 of 10

 You can't put a hot pie in a plastic carrier or a totally sealed container without it becoming soggy.
-This carrier is a simple and perfect solution to carrying a warm dish and has wonderful step by step instructions with photos!
+This carrier is a simple and perfect solution for carrying a warm casserole or baked goods.